huangyz0918/file-analysis-mcp-server/README.md

 # File Analysis MCP Server

-This Model Context Protocol (MCP) server provides tools for reading and writing files, analyzing data (especially CSV files), and generating visualizations - all accessible to any MCP client like Claude Desktop.
+This Model Context Protocol (MCP) server provides tools for reading and writing files, analyzing data (especially CSV files), generating visualizations, and reading PDF files - all accessible to any MCP client like Claude Desktop.

 ## Features